Apache HTTP Server Version 2.4

 A typical usage of a reverse proxy is to provide Internet users access to a server that is behind a firewall.
 Reverse proxies can also be used to balance load among several back-end servers or to provide caching for a slower back-end server.
 In addition, reverse proxies can be used simply to bring several servers into the same URL space.

-A reverse proxy is activated using the ProxyPass
+A reverse proxy is activated using the ProxyPass directive or the

-flag to the RewriteRule
+[P] flag to the RewriteRule directive.
+It is

-not necessary to turn ProxyRequests
+not necessary to turn ProxyRequests on in order to

 configure a reverse proxy.